 What is Self Assessment?

 The process of self-assessment includes honestly answering a number of questions that are important to help you judge your characteristic set of skills that shows your readiness for the life ahead.
 However, at a self assessment interview the interviewers will not ask questions that highlight your positive aspects but also the negative aspects that you have to overcome for best results.
-The questions are usually based on your development as a character.
+The questions for self evaluation are usually based on your development as a character.
 It is basically to test you out on clearness of thought and honest idea about the self or it is a basic self assessment test.
-The following employee self assessment questions generally asked and their answers are, what people should expect to weigh themselves on in the general affair of things.
+The following employee self assessment questions for employees generally asked and their answers are, what people should expect to weigh themselves on in the general affair of things.

 Employee Self Evaluation Questions and Answers:

 The following mentioned are few self assessment performance review questions along with their work self evaluation answers.

 When the interviewers ask this question the answer has to be in terms of what kind of a person you are and not how you aspire to become.
 Honesty during the interview is the best way to determine the best outcome.
 On answering this question think about your general characteristics in real life and what people turn to you for.
 In everyone’s life there are instances when people have asked for help.
 This means that people know what they can rely on you for.
 If you can recall something like that taking place, then you surely are in the good books where people trust you with problems they themselves cannot solve.

 2. What are your weaknesses?